Secret Society of Second-Born Royals

-Secret Society of Second-Born Royals is a 2020 American science fantasy superhero action film directed by Anna Mastro from a screenplay by Alex Litvak and Andrew Green, based on a story by Litvak, Green, and Austin Winsberg.
+Secret Society of Second-Born Royals is a 2020 American science fantasy superhero film directed by Anna Mastro from a screenplay by Alex Litvak and Andrew Green, based on a story by Litvak, Green, and Austin Winsberg.
 Zanne Devine, Mike Karz and Winsberg serve as producers.
 The film stars Peyton Elizabeth Lee, Niles Fitch, Isabella Blake-Thomas, Olivia Deeble, Noah Lomax, Faly Rakotohavana, Ashley Liao, Sam Page, Greg Bryk, Élodie Yung, and Skylar Astin, and was produced in association with Disney Channel.
-The film generally received mixed reviews from critics, with some finding it to be a cliché Disney Channel original movie.
+The film generally received mixed reviews from critics, with some finding it to be a cliché Disney Channel Original Movie.

 The film was released on Disney+ on September 25, 2020.

 Plot

-In the kingdom of Illyria, second-born royal Sam argues against the monarchy with her friend Mike by performing rock music on the streets.
-Her older sister, Eleanor, is to succeed their mother Catherine to the throne following the death of their father and uncle.
+In the kingdom of Illyria, second-born royal Princess Samantha "Sam" argues against the monarchy with her friend, Mike, by performing rock music on the streets.
+Her older sister, Crown Princess Eleanor, is to succeed their mother, Regent Catherine, to the throne following the death of their father and uncle.
 While spending the night out with Mike, Sam suddenly begins to experience an over-stimulation of her senses while at an underground concert and gets herself and Mike arrested when she sets off the fire sprinklers.
 The next day, she is informed by Catherine that she is to take summer school to make up for missing her history test.

 Sam attends summer school alongside eagerly friendly January, quiet and socially awkward Matteo, conceited and popular Tuma and social networking and pompous Roxana.
 Their teacher is Professor James Morrow who reveals that they are not there to take summer school, but instead are to be trained to join the Secret Society of Second-Born Royals, a group of superpowered individuals dedicated to protecting the world and serving the various monarchies.
 Morrow reveals that he has the ability to multiply himself and that Catherine is a member as well, shocking Sam.
 Catherine tells her that her sister Eleanor is to never know about the Society and Morrow immediately puts them to training.

 Sam discovers that her heightened senses are the result of her powers awakening.
 Roxana learns that she can turn invisible, Tuma has mental persuasion, January can take other abilities temporarily and Matteo can control bugs.
 As they hone their powers, they become closer and begin opening up with Tuma admitting that his powers have resulted in him becoming conceited, Matteo feeling that he has a place where he belongs after feeling ignored, Roxana realizing that there is more beyond having numerous followers and January revealing that she has a twin brother who she feels pressured by due to him being seconds older than her.
 Meanwhile, a prisoner named Inmate 34 escapes and unleashes his telekinetic abilities.